 Clarke, Arthur C(harles) (1917–2008)

-Informed by his science and engineering background and suffused with his liberal optimism about man's destiny among the stars, Clarke's writings combine meticulous technical authenticity with an almost mystical vision of the future.
-The notion that mankind's further evolution is inextricably bound up with extraterrestrial contact is recurrent throughout his work.
+Informed by his science and engineering background and suffused with his liberal optimism about mankind's destiny among the stars, Clarke's writings combine meticulous technical authenticity with an almost mystical vision of the future.
+The notion the next stage human evolution will be inextricably bound up with extraterrestrial contact is recurrent throughout his work.
 In Childhood's End3 (1953), The City and the Stars4 (1956), and 2001: A Space Odyssey5 (1977) and its sequels, Clarke employs highly advanced aliens as agents of human transformation, while in Rendezvous With Rama6 (1973) and its sequels, he explores the idea of first contact with an outside intelligence in the form of a robotic alien ship which temporarily enters orbit around the Sun (see Bracewell probe).

 1. Clarke, Arthur C. "The Future of World Communications."
 Wireless